 Is There a Difference Between Cleaning Vinegar and White Vinegar?

-The reason cleaning vinegar is more effective than white vinegar for cleaning purposes comes down to acidity level.
+The reason cleaning vinegar is more effective than white vinegar comes down to acidity level.
 The acid in vinegar is what cuts through grease and grime, removes sticky residue and fights soap scum.
 White vinegar has 5 percent acidity; while cleaning vinegar, on the other hand, has 6 percent.
-Although its only a one percent difference in acidity, it actually results in cleaning vinegar being 20 percent stronger than white vinegar!
+Although it’s only a one percent difference in acidity, it actually results in a 20 percent difference in strength.

 Cleaning vinegar can be used undiluted or mixed with water, depending on the job.
-For tough stains on fabric furniture or clothes, use cleaning vinegar alone on a sponge or rag to wipe away the spot.
+For tough stains on fabric furniture or clothes, use it alone on a sponge or rag to wipe away the spot.
 (Spot test a small area first, as vinegar is too strong for some delicate fabrics.)
-Undiluted cleaning vinegar can irritate your skin or nails, though, so be sure to wear gloves.
+Undiluted, it can irritate your skin or nails, though, so be sure to wear gloves.

-For everyday cleaning jobs, diluted cleaning vinegar will get the job done.
-Make an all-purpose cleaner by combining two-parts cleaning vinegar and one-part water in a spray bottle.
-If you dont like the smell of vinegar, you can add a few drops of your favorite essential oil.
+For everyday jobs, diluted cleaning vinegar will get the job done.
+Make an all-purpose cleaner by combining two-parts vinegar and one-part water in a spray bottle.
+If you don’t like the smell, you can add a few drops of your favorite essential oil.
 This DIY cleaner is great for countertops, sinks, bathrooms, stainless steel appliances, and even windows.
 If you have an extra dirty job to tackle, like a greasy stove top, use the same spray bottle solution but add one tablespoon of dish soap for extra cleaning power; then shake to combine.

 When Not to Use Cleaning Vinegar

-Its safe to use cleaning vinegar almost anywhere, but because of its strong acidity; it can cause damage to some surfaces.
-It is not recommended to use cleaning vinegaror white vinegar, for that matteron natural stone, waxed wood, cast iron or aluminum.
+It’s safe to use cleaning vinegar almost anywhere, but because of its strong acidity; it can cause damage to some surfaces.
+It is not recommended to use any vinegar on natural stone, waxed wood, cast iron or aluminum.

 You can find cleaning vinegar at home improvement and discount stores and at many grocery stores, right next to the white vinegar.
-Theres no difference between the generic store brand, or name brands, like Heinz.
-You can also purchase cleaning vinegar on Amazon.
+There’s no difference between the generic store brand, or name brands, like Heinz.
+You can also purchase it on Amazon.